-The Daughters of Charity are a Catholic organization founded by St. Vincent de Paul and St. Louise de Marillac in France in the 1600s.
+The Daughters of Charity are a Catholic organisation founded by St. Vincent de Paul and St. Louise de Marillac in France in the 1600s.
 Both were deeply moved by the extreme poverty prevalent in France during this time, and accordingly made it their goal to alleviate suffering and try to lift people out of poverty.
 The first sisters heard in their hearts the call of God and the cry of the poor and endeavoured to live in community service under Louise’s guidance.
 This service was not just provided for the people of Paris.
 It went beyond the city walls into the countryside.

 This attitude inspires the Daughters of Charity to do the same globally, confronting the modern challenges of poverty in an ever-changing world head on, with love and without fear.
 The sisters are a Community of Apostolic life called to live with the same values, but destined to go from place to place in order to relieve the sufferings and needs of the most abandoned.